 Does Vinegar Kill Weeds?

-The short answer is no – not really.
-Vinegar can damage weeds, but it won’t actually kill them permanently.
-We’ve tested this ourselves and the results were disappointing.
+The short answer is no, not really.
+Vinegar can damage weeds, but it will not kill them permanently.
+We have tested this ourselves and the results were disappointing.

 This is the fundamental problem with vinegar as a homemade weed killer.
 While the leaves may wilt and brown within hours, the root system remains completely intact underground.
 Give it a week or two and those same weeds will be back, often growing even more vigorously than before.